Top Dementia Risk Factors

 Have you experienced losing the car keys, forgetting the name of an acquaintance, or grasping for a word?
 This is pretty typical for most of us in midlife, but when should you worry if these minor lapses might transition into dementia or Alzheimer’s disease?

 First, it’s essential to know the differences between Alzheimer’s and dementia.

 Alzheimer’s disease is a condition that is the most common cause of dementia.
-It is a complex brain change that occurs with cell damage and accounts for 60-80% of dementia cases.
+It is a complex brain change that occurs with cell damage and accounts for sixty to eighty percent of dementia cases.
 Dementia, on the other hand, is a mental ability decline that interferes with daily life.
 The symptoms of dementia include a decline in memory and difficulty with communicating, reasoning, or other cognitive skills.

-During menopause, women can also experience “brain fog,” which is benign.
-Brain fog symptoms can be like dementia symptoms.
+During menopause, women can also experience “brain fog,” which is not a medical condition.
+Brain fog symptoms can sometimes seem like dementia symptoms.
 These symptoms may include feeling “fuzzy” in the head, forgetting the names of items, and the inability to concentrate.
-If you experience an increase in these memory issues during menopause, it is best to consult your provider to be on the safe side.
+If you experience an increase in memory issues during menopause, it is best to consult your provider to be on the safe side.

 Currently, it is not possible to prevent dementia.
-If a provider suspects dementia, extra tests may be necessary to rule out other possible causes of a cognitive decline.
+If your healthcare provider suspects dementia, extra tests may be necessary to rule out other possible causes of cognitive decline.
 At times, there are reversible causes of dementia:

 - Alcohol-related dementia

 - Vitamin B12 deficiency

 The good news is that evidence is growing on modifiable risk factors for dementia.
 Risk factors do not cause dementia.
 A risk factor may increase the odds of getting dementia, but it does not mean a diagnosis of dementia is inevitable.
 Managing risk factors may lessen the odds of dementia, which is also good for your overall health.